Page Contents

 Step 1: Gather Your Supplies

 Fragrance Oil: If desired, pick a fragrance oil for a pleasant scent.
+Learning How to make scented candles at home is easier than you think with the right oils.

 Dye: If you want colored candles, grab some candle dye.

-Thermometer: To monitor the wax temperature.
+Thermometer: This helps you monitor the wax temperature.

 Stirring Utensil: A wooden stick or spoon works well.